carloshsalvador/musicplayer/README.md

 .gitingore and .dockerignore
 SEO
-sequency django, git... not git frist!... due to file structure with django e and containers image.
+sequency django, git... not git frist!... due to file structure with django e and containers image. ...
+SQL to PostSQL after Django default ready, but before Docker steps.

 If the project use the tools such as git and containers, the enviranmental variables can be easily exposed on the internet.
 The .env makes only sense if it is set on igoneres' files of Git as well as Docker (or similar such as Heroku).
 In such way the environmental variables are not on the script shared by creating image for containers as well as by controling version, considering that it is remote on plattaforms such as GitHub and GitLab.
 The .dockerignore is normally not considered on recomendations associate to .env as security proceeds (*e.g.*, [Thompson, 2023](https://www.makeuseof.com/django-secret-key-generate-new/)), but the logic is the same for .gitignore.